vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 1. #### First Narration
    As described in the prerequisites, when moving from the Storming board you will have chosen a flow of interest to model.
 Usually the main goal of the first narration is to complete this flow to a satisfactory `golden path` outcome.
 A `golden path` is a flow through a process, where everything goes smoothly and no failures or issues arise.

-   Attempt to narrate the stickies on the board, describing the process of events as they happen from left to right.
-Adjust and add grammar as necessary to reach a consensus of the process.

    Roles:
    - There are typically 3 roles:
      - A `Narrator` reads through the process from left to right.
      - `The Audience` listens to the narrator and assists in discovering the process.
      - A `Scribe` records the process on the board.
    - Any participant can take on any of these roles.
 Rotating roles should also be encouraged, so everyone develops both ownership of the process and a deeper familiarity with the exercise.

+   Attempt to narrate the stickies on the board, describing the process of events as they happen from left to right.
+The primary goal is to get an end to end of events, so while you can add grammar in the first narration it is not necessary.

    Grammar:
    - Events: Represent a state change or notification that another part of the system wants to listen to.